 Related: Choosing the right time to visit India

-weather in south India in September
+South India in September

 Tamil Nadu and Karnataka are usually dry during the month of September.
 The days are sunny and hot, as the main monsoon starts in November.
 It’s a great time to visit Hampi, the popular backpacking destination in Karnataka.
 This place can get very hot and dry during the rest of the year, so if you want to experience a green and cool Hampi come in September.
 You can travel then to Mysore and Wayanad and eventually to Kerala.
 For some more travel routes down south, click here.